-Students are expected to purchase a Bible (CEV - Primary, or NIV - High School).
+Students can purchase a Bible (CEV - Primary, or NIV - High School).
 The Bibles are useful in Christian Education classes conducted by teachers.
-NIV Bibles can be purchased through the College for \$20.00 until stocks run out.
-CEV is able to be purchased from Christian bookstores.
-It is important all students develop a love of God's Word.
+NIV Bibles can be purchased through the College for \$20-

 Students in Years 4-12 will also have the You Version Holy Bible App. loaded onto their devices.
 This App. is also available from App. stores.